 Demand response capacity in MW.

-As part of the contributor management process, any updates, revisions or amendments to contributor information applicable to C&I HDR resources must be submitted using Online IESO for review and approval, including when:
+As part of the contributor management process, any updates, revisions or amendments to demand response contributor information applicable to C&I HDR resources must be submitted using Online IESO for review and approval, including when:

-A new contributor is added;
+A new demand response contributor is added;

-An existing contributor is removed; or
+An existing demand response contributor is removed; or

-An existing contributor’s information is modified or amended.
+An existing demand response contributor’s information is modified or amended.